There is always somewhere to go, but does the cost of your travel insurance change based on the time of year you decide to travel?

 Be aware that any travel advisories may affect your coverage, so stay in touch with your insurer in the event that any cautions get raised before you jet off.

-The only seasonal things insurers may put a price on are special protections for activities like extreme sports that require a certain climate.
+The only seasonal things insurers may put a price on are special protections for activities like extreme sports that require a particular climate.
 Mountain climbing, skydiving, skiing, surfing, scuba diving, etc. pose particular risks to the participant.
 You will not be covered if you fail to disclose your intentions abroad.

 It’s best to let your insurer know if you’re planning on any unconventional (read: fun) adventures!
-You are definitely going to want coverage during an unpredictable event, which I might add, could happen at any time of the year.
+You are going to want coverage during an unpredictable event, which I might add, could happen at any time of the year.